hhatto/autopep8/README.rst

 - Correct some non-idiomatic Python code (via ``2to3 -f idioms``).
 (This is triggered if ``E712`` is enabled.)
 - Normalize files with mixed line endings.
+- Put a blank line between a class declaration and its first method declaration.

 More advanced usage